What Is Dermal Piercing?

 - The tissue of the chosen site is removed to make a pouch.

-- Microdermal anchor and base plate are then placed into the pouch with a use of a forceps
+- Microdermal anchor and base plate are then placed into the pouch with the use of a forceps

 - Microdermal jewelry is then screwed on the protrusion of the anchor.

 Dermal Piercing Infection

 Dermal piercing is rather convenient and a less invasive procedure as compared to the traditional body piercing.
 The two methods available make body piercing easy and fast and with less pain.
 The potential risk however for dermal piercing is the infection.
 This could cause damage to the tissue of the skin and may create a scar or worse, may be complicated with serious medical conditions.

-- The use of unsterilized dermal needle or dermal punch.
+- The use of an unsterilized dermal needle or dermal punch.

 - Improper hand washing of piercer who can introduce the bacteria from the dirty hands and dirt embedded in the nails.

 - Improper or unsterilized site for piercing.

-Dermal piercing is creating a break in the skin which can open a passageway for the bacteria and other microorganism.
-It is crucial to observe proper sterile technique to prevent infection and other potential risk for the piercing site.
+Dermal piercing is creating a break in the skin which can open a passageway for the bacteria and other microorganisms.
+It is crucial to observe proper sterile techniques to prevent infection and other potential risks for the piercing site.

 The removal of dermal piercing is rather a bit more difficult than being installed the first time.
 Dermal pierce removal requires a professional to do the job.
 The removal requires two surgical tools which are the forceps and the scalpel.

 - The piercing site is sterilized before removal with the use of antiseptic and surgical scrub.

 - The skin surrounding the anchor site is incised with the use of a scalpel.

 - The anchor is pulled out of the skin using a forceps.